 50 100, 150.
 Round figures and great expectations: when a new decade begins there are always many expectations, and the starting themes will often turn out to be passengers when the final balance is made.

-The 20s of the XNUMXst century begins with crisis in Iran, fires in Australia e artificial intelligence, but what hot topics kept the bank last century?
+The 20s of the XNUMXst century begin with crisis in Iran, fires in Australia e artificial intelligence, but what hot topics kept the bank last century?
 And two centuries ago?
 Let's give the numbers: 50 100 150.
 Here are the trending topics of 50, 100 and 150 years ago.

 50 years ago, 1970: #guerrachimica